 - Baseline highly available zone-redundant web application

 Delivering reliability in Azure

-Designing solutions that continue to function in spite of failure is key to improving the reliability of a solution.
+The key to improving the reliability of a solution is to design it to continue to function in spite of failure.
 In cloud-based solutions, building to survive failure is a shared responsibility.
-This can be viewed at three levels: a resilient foundation, resilient services, and resilient applications.
-The foundation is the Microsoft investment in the platform, including availability zones.
-On top of this foundation are the Azure services that customers can enable to support high availability, such as zone-redundant storage (ZRS), which replicates data across zones.
-The customer builds applications upon the enabled services supported by the foundation.
-The applications should be architected to support resiliency.
+These responsibilities can be viewed at three levels: a resilient foundation, resilient services, and resilient applications.
+The foundation is Microsoft's investment in the platform, including availability zones.
+On top of this foundation are the Azure services that you use and configure to support high availability.
+For example, when you use Azure Storage, you can use zone-redundant storage (ZRS), which automatically replicates data across zones.
+You then build your applications on top of the foundation and your chosen services.
+You need to design your applications to support resiliency.

 Your app or workload architecture

 Azure capabilities you enable as needed

 When designing a resilient architecture, consider all three layers - foundation, services, and applications - so that you can achieve highest level of reliability.
 Because a solution can be made up of many components, each component should be designed for reliability.

 Azure services supporting availability zones fall into two categories: zonal and zone-redundant.
 You can select an approach to meet your performance and durability requirements.
 Some Azure services support one approach, and other services support both approaches.
 For a list of Azure services that support availability zones, and the type of support they offer, see the availability zones documentation.

 By designing your solution to use multiple availability zones, you can protect your applications and data from a zone becoming unavailable.
 For example, if one zone is compromised by a power failure, replicated apps and data are instantly available in another zone.